marco262/my_wiki/data/onednd/class/warlock.md

 ***Ability Score Minimum.*** As a multiclass character, you must have a score of at least 13 in one of the Warlock's primary abilities -- Intelligence, Wisdom, or Charisma -- to take a level in this class or to take a level in another class if you're already a Warlock.

-***Armor Training.*** When you gain your first Warlock level, you gain armor training with Light Armor.
+***Armor Training.*** When you gain your first Warlock level, you gain [[glossary:armor training]] with Light Armor.

 ***Spell Slots.*** If you have both the Spellcasting feature and the Pact Magic feature from this class, you can use the spell slots you gain from Pact Magic to cast spells you have prepared from classes with the Spellcasting feature, and you can use the spell slots you gain from the Spellcasting feature to cast Warlock spells you have prepared.

 </div>

-To create a Warlock, consult the following lists, which provide Hit Points, proficiencies, and armor training.
+To create a Warlock, consult the following lists, which provide Hit Points, proficiencies, and [[glossary:armor training]].
 If you're making a level 1 character, also consult the [Starting Equipment](#starting-equipment) section, and if you're using the multiclassing rules, see the "Multiclassing and the Warlock" sidebar.

 Then look at the Warlock table to see the class features you get at each level in this class.
 Descriptions of those features appear in the [Warlock Class Features](#sorcerer-class-features) section.